sourcegraph/srclib-javascript/README.md

 You should see this srclib-javascript toolchain in the list.

-Now that this toolchain is installed, any program that relies on srclib (such as editor plugins) will support JavaScript.
+Now that this toolchain is installed, any program that relies on srclib will support JavaScript.

 (TODO(sqs): add a tutorial link)